Buying real estate in Montenegro?

 What documents will I need to buy in Montenegro?

-The essential documents a US citizen needs to purchase property in Montenegro include a valid passport (with notarized translation if required), proof of funds such as bank statements, the signed and notarized purchase contract, and a power of attorney if you cannot be present for all steps.
+The essential documents a U.S. citizen needs to purchase property in Montenegro include a valid passport (with a notarized translation if required), a signed and notarized purchase contract, proof of funds such as bank statements, and a power of attorney if you cannot be present for every step.

-A local tax identification number is not always required upfront for every step of the buying process in Montenegro, but you will need whatever identifier the municipality or tax authority requires for property tax billing and transfer tax filings, which your lawyer can help you obtain.
+A local tax identification number is not always mandatory at the very first step of the purchase in Montenegro, but you will need one for the transfer tax filing and ongoing property tax billing, and your lawyer can typically help you obtain it as part of the process.

-A local Montenegrin bank account is not legally mandatory to complete a property purchase, but it is highly practical for paying utilities, property taxes, and ongoing costs, and some notaries and sellers prefer buyers to have one.
+A local Montenegrin bank account is not legally required to complete a property purchase, but it is highly practical because you will need it to pay utilities, annual property taxes, and receive any rental income, and some notaries and sellers prefer payment from a local account.

 We have a whole section dedicated to all the documents you need in our Montenegro property pack.